 - tell your doctor if you have a yeast infection now; if you are being treated with dialysis (mechanical removal of waste in patients with kidney failure); or if you have or have ever had seizures or nervous system, blood, or liver disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking tinidazole, call your doctor.
 Do not breastfeed while you are taking tinidazole and for 3 days after you finish your treatment.

-- know that you should not drink alcohol while you are taking this medication and for 3 days afterwards.
-Alcohol may cause an upset stomach, vomiting, stomach cramps, headaches, sweating, and flushing (redness of the face).
+- know that you should not drink alcoholic beverages or take products with alcohol or propylene glycol while you are taking this medication and for 3 days afterwards.
+Alcohol and propylene glycol may cause an upset stomach, vomiting, stomach cramps, headaches, sweating, and flushing (redness of the face).

 What special dietary instructions should I follow?